HMS Manchester (D95): Post-Gulf War

 In February 2000, Manchester was deployed on Atlantic Patrol Tasking (North) to the Caribbean carrying out counter narcotics operations in concert with RFA Grey Rover and USS Deyo and the US LEDET.
-Port visits included Key West, Barbados, St Vincent, Trinidad, Curacao, Cartagena, Martinique and New York on her return.
+Port visits included Key West, Barbados, St Vincent, Trinidad, Curaçao, Cartagena, Martinique and New York on her return.
 Whilst in New York, she was one of several ships hit by the liner Queen Elizabeth 2 whilst berthed alongside the East River.

 Manchester returned to the West Indies for second 4-month spell in 2003.

 In 2004, Manchester acted in the role of Fleet Ready Escort (FRE).
 In September Manchester sailed from Portsmouth to take part in Exercise Destiny Glory O4, a large NATO exercise in the Mediterranean, as part of an RN naval task force consisting of Invincible, Southampton and the Royal Fleet Auxiliary Fort George.
 During the deployment Manchester visited a number of ports in the Mediterranean.

 In the autumn of 2005, Manchester was deployed in the Mediterranean as part of a NATO task force.
 During the four-month deployment she was employed in a counter terrorist role alongside other European and American ships.